louismullie/temp-data/markdown_final/8cdb39fc-e3aa-4119-bfac-bdf689aa9080.md

 With regard to renal stone size, thresholds of 20 mm are used in the EAU, DGU, and SAU guidelines, while the AUA guidelines differentiate between lower pole calculi > 10 mm and ≤ 10 mm, and non-lower pole stones > 20 mm and ≤ 20 mm.
 The SUA guidelines provide recommendations for lower pole calculi regardless of size, and the AFU guidelines differentiate between stones > 20 mm and 10 mm, involving ante- and retrograde approaches in the EAU guidelines.

 Comparative analysis assessing the most often recommended combination of procedures revealed an agreement ranging from 50% to 83% for different stone sizes and locations.
-A high degree of consensus was found in particular for lower pole renal stones below 20 mm, with 83% of the guidelines recommending 'SWL or URS or PNL', and distal ureteral stones, with 83% of the guidelines recommending 'SWL or URS'.
+A high degree of consensus was found in particular for lower pole renal stones below 20 mm, with 83% of the guidelines recommending 'SWL or URS or PNL', and distal ureteral stones, with 83% of the guidelines recommending 'SWL or URS'.

 ---

 ### The impact of asymptomatic kidney stones on disease progression in autosomal dominant polycystic kidney disease [^114wih6d].
 BMC Nephrology (2025).
 Low credibility.